log2timeline/dftimewolf/docs/recipe-list.md

 **Details:**

-Copies a disk from an Azure account, creates an analysis VM, and attaches the copied disk to it.
+Copies a disk from an Azure account, creates an analysis VM in Azure (with a startup script containing installation instructions for basic forensics tooling), and attaches the copied disk to it.

 Modules: `AzureCollector`